stumpjumper/pi-wap/README.md

 # pi-wap
 Configure a Raspberry Pi to be a wireless access point and a very simple Flask-based web page to show status.

-A general overview on how to use and configure the access point can be found in my Google Drive in the README file on my Google Drive in the folder `GDrive Manuals/Computers/Raspberry Pi/Wireless Access Point and Flask-Based Status Page`
+A general overview on how to use and configure the access point can be found in my Google Drive in the README file in the folder `GDrive Manuals/Computers/Raspberry Pi/Wireless Access Point and Flask-Based Status Page`

 ## Wireless Access Point Software and Config
 Software and configuration to create the WAP came from the article Setting up a *Raspberry Pi as a Wireless Access Point* found here on the [RaspberryPi.org](https://www.raspberrypi.org) site: